Gambia women's national football team

-The Gambia women's national football team represents the Gambia in international women's football.
+The Gambia women's national football team (recognized at The Gambia by FIFA) represents the Gambia in international women's football.
 It is governed by the Gambia Football Federation.
 As of December 2019, it has only competed in one major international competition, the 2018 Africa Women Cup of Nations qualification.
 The Gambia has two youth teams, an under-17 side that has competed in FIFA U-17 Women's World Cup qualifiers, and an under-19 side that withdrew from regional qualifiers for an under-19 World Cup.
 The development of a national team faces challenges similar to those across Africa, although the national football association has four staff members focusing on women's football.

 History

 The team

 In 1985, few countries had women's national football teams.
 While the sport gained popularity worldwide in later decades, the Gambia's national team only played its first game in 2007.
 That game was not FIFA-recognized.

 The Gambian Senior National Team's first appearance at a major event occurred in April 2018 when they lost a 1–2 result at Burkina Faso in the opening round of qualifying for the 2018 Africa Cup of Nations.
 In the second leg of the fixture, the Gambia produced a 2–1 victory of their own.
 As the results of both legs were identical, a penalty shoot-out was required to determine which squad would advance.
 The Gambia converted all five of its penalty kicks, and advanced to the second round of qualifying.
 The Gambia drew the defending Cup of Nations champions Nigeria as their second round opponent.
 They failed to score against the Super Falcons, and were eliminated from the tournament with a 0–7 aggregate line.

 The country did not have a FIFA-recognised youth national team until 2012, when the Gambia under-17 women's team competed in Confederation of African Football qualifiers for the FIFA U-17 World Cup, to be held in Azerbaijan in September 2012.
 The Gambia fielded a team of 24 players, narrowed from an initial pool of 49 young women.
 Two girls from the SOS Children’s Village Bakoteh were chosen as a members of the team.
 The Gambia first played Sierra Leone in a pair of qualifying matches for the tournament.
 The Gambia won the first match 3–0 in Banjul, the Gambia's capital.
 The return match was delayed for 24 hours and played in Makeni.
 The Gambia beat Sierra Leone 4–3 to qualify for the final round.
 The Gambia then beat Tunisia 1–0 at home and won 2–1 in the away fixture.
 Adama Tamba and Awa Demba scored the Gambia's goals.
 Tunisia's only goal was a Gambian own goal.
 The win qualified the Gambia for the 2012 Azerbaijan World Cup.

-The Gambia also has an under-19 team that was to play in the 2002 African U-19 Women's Championship.
+The Gambia also has an Under -19 team that was to play in the 2002 African U-19 Women's Championship.
 That Gambian squad's first match was to be against Morocco, but the team withdrew from the competition.